iliaskantzos/iliaskantzos/README.md

 ## About Me

-I am an aspiring QA Tester with basic knowledge in manual testing and bug reporting.
+I am a Front-End Developer with hands-on experience in HTML, CSS, JavaScript, and Bootstrap, through personal projects.
+I have also worked with PHP and MySQL at a basic level.
-I also have experience in front-end development (HTML, CSS, JavaScript), which helps me understand how applications work and identify issues.
+I enjoy building responsive web applications and continuously improving my skills.
+My background in testing helps me identify issues quickly and write cleaner, more reliable code.
 ## Skills

 * Manual Testing